myfreeweb/dotfiles/README.md

 Get `zsh` if it's not there, `chsh` it.

 On OS X with [Homebrew], use `brew bundle` to install all the things listed in the Brewfile.
-Also, [base16] ocean colorscheme for the terminal.
+Also, [base16] colorschemes for the terminal.

 ### Local (example)